eccentricOrange/npbc/README.md

 &nbsp;

 Alternatively, just run these scripts.
+You'll need to have wget installed, and in Windows, need to use an elevated PowerShell.

 For Linux systems, run:
 ```bash